The Top 10 Reasons to Major in Psychology

-Psychology’s popularity is growing quickly.
-In 2007, 90,000 of the over 1.5 million bachelor’s degrees awarded in the U.S. were claimed by psychology majors, nearly a doubling from the slightly over 50,000 psychology degrees earned in 1998.
+Psychology’s popularity has grown.
+In 2007, 90,000 of the over 1.5 million bachelor’s degrees awarded in the U.S. were claimed by psychology majors, nearly doubling from the slightly over 50,000 psychology degrees earned in 1998.

 When all is said and done, psychology majors know a good thing when they see it.
 Psychology undergraduates gain valuable skills that give them an edge on the job market.
 The skills break down roughly to the types of courses that they take, which include rigorous training in statistics and research methods, neuroscience, individual and group processes, memory and learning, and psychopathology.

-As outlined in the White Paper, these are the 10 skills that psychology majors gain while earning their undergraduate degrees, all of which make them highly desirable as they enter the job market.
-They can:
+As outlined in the white paper, these are the 10 skills that psychology majors gain while earning their undergraduate degrees.
+They can better...

 - predict and understand the behavior of individuals and groups;